michaelhyi/distributed-message-queue/README.md

 Partitions are nodes that store queues and host DMQP servers.
 Once partitions boot, they are registered into the distributed system's metadata via ZooKeeper.
 They are initially marked as free (unused) partitions.
+This facilitates partition discovery.

 When a client creates a new topic, free partitions are allocated for the topic.
 For instance, if a client creates a new topic with 2 shards and a replication